humen-team/express-openapi/README.md

 ## Usage

-`express-openapi-rest` defines concrete `Operation` classes for each standard RESTful API; each of these operations defines enough information both to implement the API function and to generate an OpenAPI specification:
+`express-openapi` defines concrete `Operation` classes for each standard RESTful API; each of these operations defines enough information both to implement the API function and to generate an OpenAPI specification: